Responding to COVID-19

 Clinical Trials Involving COVID-19

-Georgetown Lombardi Comprehensive Cancer Center, in collaboration with MedStar Georgetown University Hospital, has begun a study to test for specific virus antibodies in people with cancer, who are vulnerable to COVID-19, as well as employees of the hospital or GUMC employees working in a hospital setting.
-In the coming weeks, Georgetown will offer additional clinical trials related to COVID-19 and its manifestations.
+Georgetown Lombardi Comprehensive Cancer Center, in collaboration with MedStar Georgetown University Hospital, began a study to test for specific virus antibodies in people with cancer, who are vulnerable to COVID-19, as well as employees of the hospital or GUMC employees working in a hospital setting.